leswright1977/PySpectrometer/README.md

 Ditching reliance on too many external libraries (scipy and peakutils)

-ditching the TK interface, for leaner, more maintainable software.
+Ditching the TK interface, for leaner, more maintainable software.
 Simple key bindings will allow all the functionaility of previous versions.
 Resizable window for the spectrometer display

-A waterfall display (for those of us measurinng changes over time)
+A waterfall display (for those of us measuring changes over time)

-I may incorporate some other changes as well (time permitting, I will have a look at issues, and see what I can rustle up.
+I may incorporate some other changes as well (time permiting, I will have a look at issues, and see what I can rustle up.